37-Year-Old Kicker – New York Giants

 Josh Brown Contract Information:

-Agreed to a contract with the Giants in March of 2014.
+Signed a two-year, $4 million deal with the Giants in April of 2016.

 To instantly reveal our fantasy analysis of every player – including Josh Brown – simply subscribe now.